 - View the NW Gender Alliance’s Transgender Companion for use by all transgender individuals regardless of their particular expression of gender to provide a wide selection of resources and information for the various needs of transgendered individuals.
 Most of the resources and information contained within is designed to be local references specific to the greater Portland-Vancouver area.
 Listings of contact information are specific to four counties: Clark County in Washington, and Clackamas, Washington and Multnomah Counties in Oregon.
 CW: This resource has the term “transgendered” which is not suitable for use.

 - OAAP — Oregon Attorney Assistance Program: OAAP provides CONFIDENTIAL and free counseling assistance to lawyers, judges, and law students.
 We can help with your concerns about your well-being, or the well-being of someone you care about.
 We offer short-term individual counseling, referral to other resources when appropriate, support groups, workshops, CLEs, and educational programs.
 Each OAAP attorney counselor is both a lawyer and a counselor.
 OAAP also visits the law school campus on a biweekly basis, making it accessible and easy to see a counselor after class.

-- Associate Dean Libby Davis (email: email@example.com) and Assistant Dean J.B.
-Kim (email: firstname.lastname@example.org) - both available for individual student conversations on a broad range of topics, including student wellness.
+- Associate Dean Libby Davis (email: firstname.lastname@example.org) and Director of Equity, Inclusion & Academic Resources Lexie Zirschky (email: email@example.com) - both available for individual student conversations on a broad range of topics, including student wellness.
 These folks are highly recommended from OutLaw for any help you may need during your law school experience.

 - The American Bar Association’s Substance Abuse and Mental Health Toolkit